dddiaz/dddiaz.com/content/post/genomics-is-cool/index.md

 we need some fancy cutting edge computing.
 We use something in AWS called an F1 Instance.

-Check out this table from the aws docs:
+Check out this table from the AWS docs:
 ![f1.png](f1.png)

 F1 instances have a special piece of hardware called an FPGA (hence the F in F1), or field programmable gate array.
 This piece of hardware